IMPORTANT SAFETY INFORMATION

 - T cell malignancies have occurred following treatment of hematologic malignancies with BCMA- and CD19-directed genetically modified autologous T cell immunotherapies.

-CYTOKINE RELEASE SYNDROME (CRS)CRS, including fatal or life-threatening reactions, occurred following treatment with TECARTUS.
-CRS occurred in 91% (75/82) of patients with MCL, including ≥ Grade 3 CRS in 18% of patients.
 Among the patients with MCL who died after receiving TECARTUS, one patient had a fatal CRS event.
-The median time to onset of CRS was 3 days (range: 1 to 13 days) and the median duration of CRS was 10 days (range: 1 to 50 days) for patients with MCL.
+The median time to onset of CRS was 4 days (range: 1 to 13 days).
+The median duration of CRS was 7 days (range: 1 to 50 days).
 CRS occurred in 92% (72/78) of patients with ALL, including ≥ Grade 3 CRS in 26% of patients.
 Three patients with ALL had ongoing CRS events at the time of death.
 The median time to onset of CRS was 5 days (range: 1 to 12 days) and the median duration of CRS was 8 days (range: 2 to 63 days) for patients with ALL.

-Ensure that a minimum of 2 doses of tocilizumab are available for each patient prior to infusion of TECARTUS.
-Following infusion, monitor patients for signs and symptoms of CRS daily for at least 7 days for patients with MCL and at least 14 days for patients with ALL at the certified healthcare facility, and for 4 weeks thereafter.
+Confirm that a minimum of two doses of tocilizumab are available for each patient prior to infusion of TECARTUS.
+Monitor patients daily for at least 7 days following infusion for signs and symptoms of CRS.
+Monitor patients for signs or symptoms of CRS for 2 weeks after infusion.
 Counsel patients to seek immediate medical attention should signs or symptoms of CRS occur at any time.
 At the first sign of CRS, institute treatment with supportive care, tocilizumab, or tocilizumab and corticosteroids as indicated.

 HEMOPHAGOCYTIC LYMPHOHISTIOCYTOSIS/MACROPHAGE ACTIVATION SYNDROME (HLH/MAS)HLH/MAS, including life-threatening reactions, occurred following treatment with TECARTUS.
 HLH/MAS occurred in 4% (3/78) of patients with ALL.
 Two patients experienced Grade 3 events and 1 patient experienced a Grade 4 event.
 The median time to onset for HLH/MAS was 8 days (range: 6 to 9 days) with a median duration of 5 days (range: 2 to 8 days).
-All 3 patients with HLH/MAS had concurrent CRS symptoms and neurologic events after TECARTUS infusion.
+All three patients with HLH/MAS had concurrent CRS symptoms and neurologic events after TECARTUS infusion.
 Treatment of HLH/MAS should be administered per institutional standards.

 HYPERSENSITIVITY REACTIONSSerious hypersensitivity reactions, including anaphylaxis, may occur due to dimethyl sulfoxide (DMSO) or residual gentamicin in TECARTUS.